seregazhuk/php-watcher/README.md

 The watcher can use different strategies to monitor your file system changes.
 Under the hood it detects the environment and chooses the best suitable strategy.

-### Fswatch
+### Fswatch (OSX only)

 [FsWatch](https://github.com/emcrisostomo/fswatch) is a cross-platform (Linux,Mac,Windows) file change monitor that will automatically use the platforms native functionality when possible.
 Under the hood the filesystem notifies us when any changes occur.
+Currently, it [doesn't work correctly on Linux](https://github.com/emcrisostomo/fswatch/issues/247).
-If your system has fswatch installed, this strategy will be used.
+If your system is OSx and has fswatch installed, this strategy will be used.

 **Has not been extensively tested.**